-- 04 Notwithstanding the requirements of Condition 1, no development shall commence (excluding demolition) until a detailed specification for, or samples of, the materials to be used in the construction of the external surfaces the Public Square and realm works, including all hard landscaping and the northern elevation of 75 Commercial Street, has been submitted to and agreed in writing by the Local Planning Authority.
+- Notwithstanding the requirements of Condition 1, no development shall commence (excluding demolition) until a detailed specification for, or samples of, the materials to be used in the construction of the external surfaces the Public Square and realm works, including all hard landscaping and the northern elevation of 75 Commercial Street, has been submitted to and agreed in writing by the Local Planning Authority.
 Development shall be carried out in accordance with the agreed details.

-Reason: In the interests of visual amenity and to protect the general amenities of the area.
+- Reason: In the interests of visual amenity and to protect the general amenities of the area.

-- 05 Notwithstanding the requirements of 1, no development shall commence (excluding demolition) until full details, including the siting, design and appearance (including colour) of the following has been submitted to and agreed in writing by the Local Planning Authority:
+- Notwithstanding the requirements of 1, no development shall commence (excluding demolition) until full details, including the siting, design and appearance (including colour) of the following has been submitted to and agreed in writing by the Local Planning Authority:

 - i) Cycle stands

-- Litter bins ii)
+- ii) Litter bins

 - iii) External illumination and floodlighting

 - iv) Public statue or water feature

-- V) Seating
+- v) Seating

 - vi) Bollards

 - vii) Walkway balustrade

 - viii) Raised planters

-- Raised planters Page 61 Landscaping and drain grilles ix)
+- ix) Landscaping and drain grilles

 Development shall be carried out in accordance with the agreed details and implemented prior to the beneficial use of the Public Square.
-Reason: In the interests of visual amenity, highway safety and to protect the general amenities of the area.